Star Fox: Assault: Development

-Assault notably includes three different controller setups, as there were a lot of issues on the team's part in solidifying the control scheme.
-The biggest worry was how Fox would control during the game's on-foot stages; initially the team implemented a twinstick control set up similar to those found in western designed Shooter games, but when they tried it out, they feared that novice players would consider it too difficult, which is why they also decided to add a 1-stick control scheme, as they thought it would be more intuitive for beginner players especially.
-The last "acceleration style" control scheme was included to harken back to the Nintendo 64 controller, where the player presses the R trigger to accelerate, feeling that older fans would enjoy it.
+Assault notably includes three different controller setups, as Namco faced many issues developing one reliable control scheme, primarily regarding the ground controls.
+Initially, they attempted to implement dual-stick controls, similar to many shooter games at the time.
+However, playtesting showed that the dual-stick scheme was difficult for novice players to adjust to, so a control scheme using just one joystick was also developed.
+Namco also chose to implement an "acceleration-style" control scheme, intended to emulate the controls of Star Fox 64, so returning fans would feel more comfortable with the game.

 The game's narrative was handled by Namco, with the concept of the Aparoids, the main enemy forces of Star Fox: Assault, in particular being conceived by Kobayashi, as something of a tribute to the Galaxian series, a sci-fi Shoot 'em up video game franchise that involves combating alien insectoids, which was also created by Namco.
 However, Nintendo staff, particularly Imamura, would also provide requests and inputs on how the Star Fox characters and world would be portrayed.
 For example, the inclusion of new female pilot Krystal, first introduced in Star Fox Adventures, was requested by Nintendo; according to Imamura, this was partially because he wanted players to see the characters grow and evolve over the course of the series, and thus there was a desire to acknowledge Adventures, despite it being considered to be something of a side story within the Star Fox series.
 The development team were reportedly split on how Krystal would be portrayed, with one side wanting her to be occupy a motherly role, and those who wanted her to be more of a big sister type.
 It was also Imamura's call to feature Beltino Toad, Slippy's father, as director of research for the Cornerian Army, who previously fought against the Aparoids 17 years prior to the events of Assault, as Imamura wanted there to be something that was already there in the past so there would be a connection, giving the story greater depth.
 Beltino had previously only been mentioned in Star Fox 64's print material, specifically the game's players guide, Assault marks his first official appearance in the series.

 The game's subtitle, Assault, was suggested by Nintendo of America.
 However, there were initially legal concerns as Namco had already trademarked that name for their 1988 arcade game of the same name; fortunately, this trademark was said to be only valid within Japan, and Namco, who were already developers for Star Fox: Assault, had granted them permission to use the title.